Amazon Go was never about checkout

 Why does removing checkout matter?

 Checkout is one of retail’s most fixed moments.
 Removing it reframes convenience from speed to absence.
-No queue.
-No interruption.
-No break in flow.
+No queue and no interruption of flow.

 What does Amazon Go suggest about customer experience design?

-It suggests that the biggest experience gains may come from removing steps that no longer earn their existence, rather than optimizing them.
+It suggests the biggest experience gains may come from removing steps that no longer earn their existence, rather than optimizing them.
+Removing a step only works when the system absorbs its control logic and handles exceptions cleanly.

 What is the key takeaway from Amazon Go in 2016?

 Amazon Go challenges the assumption that checkout must exist as a separate step.
-It tests whether retail can move from a sequence of discrete moments to a more continuous system.
+It tests whether retail can move from a sequence of discrete moments to a more continuous system of sensing, reconciliation, and exception handling.

 A few fast answers before you act